HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 At this point we can tell express the routes where we want it to serve our application.
 This is a bit hard to wrap your head around if you're not used to single page applications that do clientside routing.

 Because we're sending a javascript application, rather than rendered HTML to the browser, it's the client's job to read the URL, grab the appropriate data, and render the appropriate page represented by that URL.
 Obviously the browser is just going to send a request to our node server.
-So we have to tell it to respond with the same HTML on more than one url.
+So we have to tell it to respond with the same HTML on more than one URL.

 You can do this in express through the use of wildcard handlers, or by passing regular expressions instead of strings as the route definition.
 In this template you'll see the relevant line in server.js looks like this: